hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 enjoying the jaghirs conferred upon them by the Peshwas.
 What sort of hell might have been created for (the punishment) of such men ?
 I do not wish to say anything further about these ungrateful wretches; for, my blood boils whenever I think of their treacherous deeds, and I much regret that we could not wreak our vengeance upon them.

-We were burning with rage at Dinkarrao Rajwade, the late Diwan of Scindia.
+We were burning with rage at Dinkarrao
+Rajwade, the late Diwan of Scindia.
 But we were disappointed when a few days ago we heard that he was dead.
 Now of course the execution of all our designs must be deferred to our next existence.
 May Heaven fulfil our desires in our future lives !

 The second charge remains yet to be refuted, but I do not wish to enlarge upon that insignificant point here.
 In connection with this matter, I recommend my readers to peruse the criticism of the late Vishnu Shastri Chiplunkar on the " Lokahitavadi."
 Therein he has ably dealt with the subject.

 In short, this anti-Brahmin spirit has spread amongst people of all castes.
 From my personal experience I know that this feeling is very strong among the Deccan Marathas employed in the regiments.

+## Quest for Military entry
 ### I MEET A MARATHA SUBEDAR
 I was well acquainted with Kashinath Baneh, the Subhedar Major of the 4th (Infantry) Regiment.
-At my first visit to him he asked me what I had come lor.
+At my first visit to him he asked me what I had come for.
 I said to him, "I am very fond of a military carrer.
 Can I be enrolled (in your regiment)".
 Thereupon that man knit his brows, and giving an emphatic nasal twang to his voice said to me in the Konkani dialect, " Bhatji Bova, what you say is true, but how will you be able to observe the customs of your caste in the regiment ?
 A regiment is not a place for eating sweetmeat balls.
 Look at my feet, and see how very bronzed they have become.
 This is the way we are required to move about (from place to place) ; we alone can do that."

 He philosophied much in this fashion, but as I had no desire to argue with him I quietly heard what he said.
 I tickled him with the following words : " Subhedar Saheb, what a brave man you are !, Certainly you are the men to fight battles.
 Your bronzed feet strike me with wonder.
 What toil you must have undergone !"
 I tickled him in this manner, but at the same time taunted him as follows : " Did the Peshwas observe the customs of their caste when they crossed the Attock ?
-Was it by tasting sweetmeat balls that they confounded the Persians ? " At this the Subhedar softened his tone and said, " I do not mean that; I only wanted to say that it is not possible to observe the caste customs in a regiment."
+Was it by tasting sweetmeat balls that they confounded the Persians ? "

+At this the Subhedar softened
+his tone and said, " I do not mean that; I only wanted to say that it is not possible to observe the caste customs in a regiment."
 I thus made various attempts to get myself enlisted in the army.
 But as the Deccan Maratha sepoys used to deride and jeer at us, I refused to see them any more.

-989EFFORT TO ENLIST IN THE ARMY
+### EFFORT TO ENLIST IN THE ARMY
 We sought information about regimental matters by making friends with native soldiers (of other castes).
 None of them, however, encouraged us in our desire to enlist in the army.
 They used to tell us that it was through their ill-luck that they got themselves enlisted in the army.
 We did not